Transcend Psychological

 It may be helpful to think of your mental health like a patch of grass.
 If you mow over the weeds, your lawn will temporarily look nice.
 However, if the roots are still there, the weeds will continue to grow back.
 Longer-term therapy (10-30 sessions) provides opportunity for broader healing and growth, by attending to our problems from different angles and effectively pulling the weed out from the root.
 Just as roots have branches and offshoots, so do your challenges.
 As such, you may find yourself spending time talking about things that seem unrelated to your purpose of seeking treatment, but be assured it is relevant.

 In general, law protects the privacy of all communications between a patient and a therapist, and therefore information about your work will only be released with your written permission.
-There are three possible exceptions:

 • If there is reason to believe that you are a harm or risk to yourself or others (suicidal or homicidal), the psychologist is required to take protective action.